Bealby/grandpas-pocket-watch-shop/README.md

     Helped to improve the quality of Website
 - [Chrome Developer Tools](https://www.google.com/chrome/dev/Google) - A useful
    developing tool in Chrome to edit pages and diagnose problems
-- [Placeholder](https://placeholder.com/) - Used for placeholding of color
+- [Placeholder](https://placeholder.com/) - Used for placeholding of colour
    schemes in README.md
 - [Gmail](https://www.emailjs.com/) - Used to create email and confirmation
    service for users